-By focusing in-depth on one specific aspect of your profession or by broadening your horizon through examining terrains bordering your own profession, you can significantly improve your chances on the labour market after graduation.
+By focusing in-depth on one specific aspect of your profession or by broadening your horizon through examining terrains bordering your own profession, you can significantly improve your chances on the labor market after graduation.

 The International Business degree concludes with a graduation assignment combining all of your training and practical experience.

 Your practical research skills are put to the test in your graduation assignment.
-You will have to come up with innovative solutions to help a company of your choice solve a real-world management challenge.
+You will have to come up with innovative solutions to help a company of your choice to solve a real-world management challenge.

-This could be a marketing entry strategy for Brazil with a focus on digital, a plan for the logistics of a Chinese start-up or improving sustainability management for a company in Germany.
+This could be a marketing entry strategy for Brazil with a focus on digital, a plan for the logistics of a Chinese start-up, or improving sustainability management for a company in Germany.

 To enter the bachelor program International Business of Rotterdam Business School you must meet the following requirements: